Mastermind-737/Master-of-the-Sea/README.md

 Obstacle 4: Making menu for the map editor and trying to figure out how to properly implement it without placing tiles when clicking on menu and so on.

+Obstacle 5: Making collisions is difficult because using tiles not pixels.